Localization theorems in topological Hochschild homology and topological cyclic homology: Review of , , and

-where $F$ is the inclusion of the fixed points and $R$ is the map induced by the composite of the map from the fixed point spectrum to the geometric fixed point spectrum $\THH(\aC)^{C_{p}}\to \Phi^{C_{p}}\THH(\aC)$ and the cyclotomic structure map $r_{C_{p}}\colon \Phi^{C_{p}}\THH(\aC)\to \THH(\aC)$.
-Technically, we must spectrify the $\THH$ prespectrum before taking fixed point spectra; again, precise details can be found in \cite[\S 1.5]{HM2}.
+where $F$ is the inclusion of the fixed points and $R$ is the map induced by the composite of the map from the fixed point spectrum to the geometric fixed point spectrum $THH(\aC)^{C_{p}}\to \Phi^{C_{p}}THH(\aC)$ and the cyclotomic structure map $r_{C_{p}}\colon \Phi^{C_{p}}THH(\aC)\to THH(\aC)$; see \cite[\S1.1]{HM3}, \cite[\S2.2]{HM2}, or Section~\ref{secdefcyc} below.
+We need functorial point-set versions of these maps to construct $TC$ as a functor on small spectral categories.
+In \cite{HM3}, the connectivity and convergence hypotheses used there imply that $THH(\aC)$ is an equivariant $\Omega$-spectrum relative to the family of finite subsets of $S^{1}$; the point-set maps $F,R$ in \cite{HM3} are then constructed using the point-set fixed point spectra as models for the derived fixed point spectra.
+In our context, we need to use an $\Omega$-spectrum replacement functor in the category of cyclotomic spectra; see Definition~\ref{deffibap} and Theorem~\ref{thmQRF} in the next section.
+For such a functor $Q$, we get appropriate point-set maps